Giveth/giveth-wiki/wiki/documentation/product-definition.md

 ![Relations between DACs, Campaigns and Milestones](../images/product-definition/relations.svg)

 <a name="product-definition-fig-relations">Figure 1</a>: **Relationships between DACs, Campaigns and Milestones.** DACs and Campaigns can be linked with each other, but can also exist as stand-alone entities without more complex relations.
-Special rules apply to milestones: Every milestone can be linked to exactly one Campaign, but multiple Milestones can exist in one Campaign.
-A milestone can not exist by itself without a parent Campaign.
+Special rules apply to Milestones: Every Milestone can be linked to exactly one Campaign, but multiple Milestones can exist in one Campaign.
+A Milestone can not exist by itself without a parent Campaign.

 ### <a name="product-definition-giver">Giver</a>